kcartlidge/ng/README.md

 Note that upon successfully running, the generated Go code will include its own `postgres.sql` file.
 That file will contain scripts suitable for recreating the database entities found/used when it ran.

+### Expectations

+Your database *must* follow certain conventions.
+This may change in the future, but currently the following applies:

+- TABLES
+  - Must have a primary key
+    - *Only one column is allowed (no composite keys)*
+      - This is not currently enforced but will be shortly
+      - Their use risks data corruption
+  - Names must be snaked-lowercase
+    - For example `another_thing`, not `AnotherThing` or `Another_Thing`
+  - May have comments, which are used when generating the API/entities
+- COLUMNS
+  - Names must be snaked-lowercase
+    - For example `account_id`, not `AccountID` or `accountid`
+  - Most common database column types are supported
+    - A full list will be made available once the first release is issued
+  - May have comments, which are used when generating the API/entities

 ## Running